-Tonsillitis is a common childhood illness, but teenagers and adults can get it, too.
-It usually goes away on its own after a few days.
+Tonsillitis is an infection of the tonsils at the back of your throat.
+It is a common childhood illness, but teenagers and adults can get it too.

 Check if you have tonsillitis

 Tonsillitis can feel like a bad cold or flu.
 The tonsils at the back of your throat will be red and swollen.

 The main symptoms in children and adults are:

 - a high temperature of 38C or above

 Sometimes the symptoms can be more severe and include: